w3f/polkadot-wiki/docs/general/polkadot-v1.md

 For example, the first RFC [RFC-1](https://github.com/polkadot-fellows/RFCs/pull/1) about Agile Coretime was proposed by Gavin Wood on the 30th of June 2023 and merged on the 12th of August 2023.
-Subsequently, the code for the Agile Coretime Broker pallet was added to the Substrate FRAME system.
+Subsequently, the Agile Coretime Broker pallet code was added to the Substrate FRAME system.

 In general, the workflow from RFC write-up submission to its implementation follows the timeline
 below: